Employment Law FAQ

 We handle complicated cases involving issues such as the interplay between corporate and employment law, as well as discrimination claims before the United States Equal Employment Opportunity Commission and Civil Division of the Arizona Attorney General’s Office.

 Employment law encompasses a wide array of topics: written employment contracts, at-will employment relationships, wrongful termination, noncompetition agreements, confidentiality agreements, claims under the Arizona Employment Act, the Family and Medical Leave Act, sexual harassment, overtime pay, wage disputes and accrual of benefits are but a few.
 Other classic examples of employment law matter are claims for discrimination.
 It is unlawful for an employer to discriminate against an employee on the basis of race, religion, age, gender or disability.
 Many jurisdictions also have laws that make it unlawful to discriminate on the basis of sexual orientation or gender identity.
 The law in this area changes often.
-If you have any questions about a possible discrimination claim, it is best to consult with a lawyer as soon as possible to ensure that you are doing everything necessary to protect your rights.
+If you have any questions about a possible discrimination claim, it is best to consult with an employment lawyer as soon as possible to ensure that you are doing everything necessary to protect your rights.

 Answer: It depends on what you are trying to accomplish.
-If you are trying to enforce an employment agreement or wish to sue for breach of an agreement, the agreement needs to be in writing in order to be enforceable.
+If you are trying to enforce an employment agreement or wish to sue for breach of a contract, the agreement needs to be in writing in order to be enforceable.
 Oral agreements or the proverbial “handshake deal” on matters such as compensation, benefits and duration of employment will not be enforced.
 The contract can either be contained in a separate document or in an employee handbook or manual.
 The employee handbook or manual should state whether or not it is intended to serve as a contract of employment.
 Many employee handbooks and manuals state that they are not intended to be construed as a contract.

 It means that both the employer and employee can terminate the employment relationship at any time unless both the employee and the employer have signed a written contract to the contrary that either (1) states that the employment relationship shall remain in effect for a specified duration of time, or (2) lists other restrictions on the right of one or both parties to terminate the employment relationship.
 At-will employees can be terminated for no reason at all, but they cannot be fired for an illegal reason.
 Examples of illegal reasons are where the employee is terminated in retaliation for exercising a legal right, or for refusing to violate a law, or if the termination violates a state or federal law such as the laws against discrimination or the Family and Medical Leave Act.